Powerlearnproject/se-day1-assignment-bednahkitonyi/README.md

 Software engineering -- > is the process of developing, testing and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices.

 Importance of software engineering in the technology industry

--Improves Software Quality –> Ensures reliability, efficiency, and maintainability of software.
 - Enhances Productivity –> Streamlines development processes, reducing time and effort.
 - Cost-Effective –> Reduces development and maintenance costs by preventing errors early.
 - Scalability –> Enables software to grow with user demands and technological advancements.